-Heading to LA and looking for the best places to eat?
+Heading to Los Angeles and looking for the best places to eat?
 I’ve got you covered.
-From tacos to ice cream, and everything in between, here are my favourite places to eat in Los Angeles.
+From tacos to ice cream, and everything in between, here are my favourite places to eat in LA.

 I love Los Angeles.
 Always have, always will.
 I first visited in 2007, and I’ve been back 6 times.
 I just returned home from a holiday to New York and Los Angeles and am dying to share my favourite eats with you.

 - The Griddle Cafe